Tharindu-Sandeepa/xox/README.md

 - The round winner will be displayed at the end of each round.
 - After the game, the scores are updated, and you can play again or go back to the main menu.

+## Features and Technologies

+### Shared Preferences

+- **Scorekeeping**: The app uses shared preferences to keep track of player scores and high scores.
+This allows for the scores to persist even after the app is closed or the device is restarted.
+- **High Score Tracking**: High scores are stored using shared preferences, enabling the app to remember and display the highest scores across multiple gameplay sessions.

+### Intents

+- **Navigation**: The app utilizes intents to navigate between different screens such as the main menu and the gameplay screen, providing a smooth and intuitive user experience.

+### User Interface (UI)

+- **Design**: The UI is designed to be clean and easy to navigate, with a focus on user experience.
+- **Buttons**: Buttons are styled for a modern appearance with rounded corners and distinct colors.
+- **Text Views**: The app includes text views to display information such as scores, rounds, and game status.
+- **Background**: Custom background images and colors are used to enhance the visual appeal of the app.

+## Screenshots